 Instructions

-- Cut bread into 1″ pieces and place on a baking sheet.
-Bake 4 minutes (or until slightly dried) and cool.
+- Cut the bread into 1-inch cubes.
+If the bread is fresh, place it on a baking sheet and bake for 4 to 6 minutes (or until slightly dried).
+Cool completely.

-- Meanwhile, in a medium bowl whisk together eggs, cream, sugar, vanilla, and cinnamon.
+- Meanwhile, in a medium bowl, whisk together eggs, cream, brown sugar, granulated sugar, vanilla, cinnamon, and raisins.

-- Place the bread mixture in baking dish.
-Drizzle butter over the mixture.
+- Transfer the bread mixture to the prepared baking dish.
+Drizzle melted butter over top.

-- Bake 35 – 40 minutes until a knife inserted in the center comes out clean.
+- Bake for 35 to 40 minutes until a knife inserted in the center comes out clean.

 Nutrition Information